thinkerino-ai/open-thinkerino/tests/proofs/ideas.md

     - if the decorated function returned boolean/Subsitution/pair or a sequence of these, it creates an *implicit proof*
         - built on the proofs requested by the decorated function (and their result)
             - this can lead to a very large premise set (depending on the complexity of the prover)
-            - it also **needs to account for "python" checks**, by including a special term representing the prover
+            - it also **needs to account for "python" checks** (i.e. flow control based on anything except proofs), by including a special term representing the prover
                 - an optional "is_transparent" argument to the `@prover` decorator prevents this
         - the decorated function can also use a `with premises(...)` before returning or yielding, which overrides the implicit premises (and also behaves as if `is_transparent` was set for the returned result)
 - an evaluator is like a prover, but it returns an object which is the evaluation of the input